 Fix 3: Update Your PC

-Microsoft keeps on sending software updates to its Windows 10 and Windows 11 computers that include fixed to previously known issues, new features, and other improvements.
-If the issue with connecting your Galaxy Buds Live with the PC is caused by a Windows bug, a fix for this should be on the way.
+Microsoft keeps sending software updates to its Windows 10 and Windows 11 computers, which include fixes to previously known issues, new features, and other improvements.
+If the issue with connecting your Galaxy Buds Live with the PC is caused by a Windows bug, a fix should be on the way.
 Hence, you should install the available updates on your Windows PC.

 Here’s how you can install new updates on your PC:

-After installing updates, check if the Galaxy earbuds are visible on the Bluetooth devices list, and connect them with your PC.
+After installing updates, check if the Galaxy earbuds are visible on the Bluetooth devices list, and connect them to your PC.

 Fix 4: Set the Playback Device

-The sound will not come through the earbuds if you have not set your Samsung Galaxy Buds Live as the playback device.
-To set your Galaxy earbuds are the playback device, go to the Settings app, Select Sound, and select your Galaxy earbuds for the audio output.
+Sound will not come through the earbuds if you have not set your Samsung Galaxy Buds Live as the playback device.
+To set your Galaxy earbuds as the playback device, go to the Settings app, Select Sound, and select your Galaxy earbuds for the audio output.

 Alternatively, you can tap on the volume icon at the bottom-right side, click on the forward icon (>), and select Galaxy Buds Live as the output device.
 Make sure that the volume is not set to zero or muted.